Paramedic - NRP Recertification Information

 Nationally Registered Paramedics (NRP) are required to renew their certification every two years.
-NRPs can recertify by either taking the cognitive examination or by completing continuing education.
+NRPs can recertify by either taking the Paramedic Certification Examination or by completing continuing education.
 Note: We encourage you to reference the specific license renewal requirements for every state which you are licensed to practice.

 The National Registry accepts State EMS Office accepted and CAPCE accredited education, education from EMS education programs, and U.S. accredited academic credit, college course, college course or credit provided by the National Registry Alternative Recertification Credits Policy.
 All education must be directly related to EMS patient care.
 International providers must complete education from the list of approved United States education sources.